blob0005/Ip-Logger-Builder/README.md

 3. run start.bat
 4. enter file name
 5. enter webhook
-6. send ppl the new python file and their ip will be sent in server
+6. send people the new python file and their ip will be sent in server

 #-----------------